webex/react-widgets/CONTRIBUTING.md

 npm test
 ```

-And to run the tests for a specific package
+And to run the tests for a specific package:

 ```bash
 npm run jest -- packages/node_modules/@ciscospark/PACKAGE_NAME
 ```

+### Static Analysis (e.g. linting)

+We use eslint as a part of our static analysis step.
+Before contributing any code, please be sure to install eslint and be sure to following the instructions to correctly install peerDependnencies  <https://www.npmjs.com/package/@ciscospark/eslint-config-react>